 - Saint Ives – $300

 Our teeth decay over time, and a root canal is needed when a section of our tooth essentially dies.
 When this happens, a dentist removes the dead part of our tooth, then replaces it with a filling.
-During the procedure, you’ll be put under anesthesia and won’t feel any pain.
-Once finished, your tooth is good as new!
+During the procedure, you’ll be put under anaesthesia and won’t feel any pain.
+Once finished, your tooth is as good as new!

 The average cost of a root canal in Sydney is $1,225.
 Visit a dentist in one of the cheapest suburbs to get a root canal: